kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `.status.responders` should conform to the validation described in `.status.responders` and in the `ResponderStatus` struct.

-##### CREATE, UPDATE, DELETE
+##### CREATE, UPDATE,

-Principal behind the `Eviction` intent that makes the request should be authorized for deleting pods that match the EvictionRequest's `.spec.target.pod`.
+We would like to prevent the creation of multiple Evictions for the same pod because we do not expect the responders to support interaction with multiple Evictions for a pod.

+There can also be a multiple EvictionRequests, the controller has to observe these and check their intent.
+If the intent is `Eviction`, it should ensure that a single `Eviction` exists.

+Only the `eviction-request-controller` should be authorized to create and update the spec of `Evictions`.

+See [EvictionRequest and Eviction API](#evictionrequest-and-eviction-api) for additional explanation.

-#### Immutability of EvictionRequest Fields
+#### Immutability of Eviction Fields

-`.spec.target` and `.spec.target.pod` does not make sense to make mutable, the EvictionRequest is always scoped to a specific instance of a target/pod.
-If the pod is immediately recreated with the same name, but a different UID, a new EvictionRequest object should be created
+`.spec.target` and `.spec.target.pod` does not make sense to make mutable, the Eviction is always scoped to a specific instance of a target/pod.
+If the pod is immediately recreated with the same name, but a different UID, a new Eviction object should be created

 `.status.targetResponders` is only set once by the eviction request controller.
 We do not allow subsequent addition or removal of items to this field to ensure the predictability of the eviction